 - Faith in Business – This project is run by Ridley Hall, Cambridge, and provides a range of resources and publications to support individuals and churches in addressing issues raised by faith in the workplace.

-- Christians at Work – This is a national organisation helping to mobilise Christians to live out their faith in the world of work and the world at large.
+- Transform Work UK – This is a national organisation helping to mobilise Christians to live out their faith in the world of work and the world at large.
 This is done primarily through supporting workplace fellowship groups.

 - A Christian Understanding of Daily Work by Graham Dow (Grove Booklet P57)